peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public float ToSingle();

  Converts this value to its closest equivalent as 32-bit floating-point number.
 The half-even rounding mode is used.
 If this value is a NaN, sets the high bit of the 32-bit floating point number's significand area for a quiet NaN, and clears it for a signaling NaN.
 Then the other bits of the significand area are set to the lowest bits of this object's unsigned mantissa (significand), and the next-highest bit of the significand area is set if those bits are all zeros and this is a signaling NaN.
-Unfortunately, in the .NET implementation, the return value of this method may be a quiet NaN even if a signaling NaN would otherwise be generated.
+Unfortunately, in the.NET implementation, the return value of this method may be a quiet NaN even if a signaling NaN would otherwise be generated.

    <b>Return Value:</b>

 The closest 32-bit binary floating-point number to this value.
 The return value can be positive infinity or negative infinity if this value exceeds the range of a 32-bit floating point number.